All Episodes

 Not fun, not nice.

-But I don't think it's your responsibility to put me back exactly as I was before whatever came along came blowing through or an earthquake or a fire or whatever it was that uh that damaged me.
+But I don't think it's your responsibility to put me back exactly as I was before whatever came along came blowing through or an earthquake or a fire or whatever it was that damaged me.

 I just don't think that way.